 The “plebs” were the vast majority of society and they constituted an important portion of Roman society made up of the common folk.
 Generally speaking they were the descendants of people who had come to Rome after the Patrician families had founded it.
 Possibly they were descended from freed men or simple immigrants.

-Plebeians were usually poor and this meant that their work was related to working the land of the rich Patricians although generally speaking carrying out trade and commerce was not forbidden to them.
+Plebeians were usually poor and this meant that their work was related to working the land of the rich Patricians.
+They also carried out other Roman jobs as well as being actively involved in trade and commerce.

-The basic subdivision between Patricians and Plebeians lasted throughout the history of Rome although the shift from kingdom to republic and then to empire clearly meant some changes in the relative access to power of the different classes.
+The basic subdivision between Patricians and Plebeians lasted throughout the history of Rome.
+The shift from Roman kingdom to Roman republic and then to a Roman empire brought changes in the relative access to power for the different social classes.

 Something which may seem totally bizarre is the situation whereby the poorest plebeians might actually sell their children or even themselves into slavery so as to be able to have access to the houses of the rich and hence some hope of an education and future.
 This would allow them the possibility of an education, of earning money, their freedom and eventually of allowing their descendants to ascend the social ladder.